 - To perform a manual backup, tap Back Up Now

-To view your iCloud backups, go to Settings > [your name] > iCloud > Manage Storage > Backups.
-To delete a backup, choose a backup from the list, then tap Delete Backup.
+View your iCloud backups, by going to Settings > [your name] > iCloud > Manage Storage > Backups.
+In order to delete a backup, choose a backup from the list, then tap Delete Backup.

 Backing up an Android Phone

 If you’re using an Android phone, and you have Sync on, then your Google contacts, calendars and Wi-Fi network passwords are already being automatically backed up.
 Please note that contacts saved directly to your phone’s contact list (not saved in your Google contacts) will not be backed up by syncing.
 With this, we suggest that you save all your contacts within Google contacts.

 The following are not backed up by syncing your Android phone: contacts, text messages (SMS or MMS), playlists, alarms, applications, and application data such as saved games.

 Below, we give you what we believe to be the best direction on how to backup your Android phone.
 Remember, each Android is slightly different.
 If you need details on how to backup a phone you purchased from Twigby, you can access our phone manuals here.

 Many Android phones have a Backup and Restore option in the reset menu.
 Using this, you can set an account to back up your phone’s app data, Wi-Fi passwords and other settings.
 This generally doesn’t cover photos and music.
 Those will need to be backed up to Google Photos, YouTube Music, a computer or SD card.
 To use the phone’s back up feature, follow the steps below: